Hydreon/Steadfast2/README.md

 ## Known bugs

 - Players don't fall out of the world naturally, you'll want to handle PlayerMoveEvent as needed to kill them.
-- Chunks won't load, you will want to go to server.properties and set auto-generate value as on.

 ## Installation